NASDAQ OMX Nordic: Delayed After Business on Nasdaq Clearing

-Due to technical disturbances on the Nasdaq Nordic Equities Markets, Nasdaq Clearing will delay after business processing.
-Evening jobs, including clearing report creation, will be delayed this evening on Nasdaq Clearing.
-Settlement prices for Swedish, Danish, Norwegian and Finnish derivatives will also be delayed Please await further information.
+Due to technical disturbances on the Nasdaq Nordic Equities Markets, Nasdaq Clearing have delayed after business processing.
+Evening jobs, including clearing report creation, are still delayed.
+Settlement prices for Swedish, Danish, Norwegian and Finnish derivatives are also delayed.
+Estimated time for after business processing is 23:30 CET.
+Please await further information.
 For further information please contact: Clearing and Collateral Management + 46 8 405 6880 clearing@nasdaq.com

 NASDAQ-Aktie komplett kostenlos handeln - auf Smartbroker.de